Qertal/portfolio/sklearn_pipeline_analyzer/README.md

 A simple Streamlit app for analyzing trained scikit-learn `Pipeline` objects.

+## Streamlit app page

+If you want to test it without installing it on your own, you can visit [Pipeline Analyzer](https://pipeline-analyzer.streamlit.app/)

 ## Features

 - Upload a `.pkl` file with a trained `Pipeline`